taroxd/LEProc-Minified/README.md

 The error is suppressed in the original version.
 4. The current directory will remain unchanged.
 In the original version, it is changed to the folder containing `path`.
+5. Exit code will not be zero when the program is not successfully launched.

 ## Build ##
 This project can be built with Microsoft Visual Studio 2017.